 4. Using iPads for Writing - When used the right way, iPads are an amazing tool for helping young learners.
 See how Ashley McDonald from Ludington's Lakeview Elementary uses iPads with her students to help them improve their writing.
 10 mins.

 7. Video Story Problems - Bored by those dull story problems in your math or science books?
 Students complaining they'll never use what they are learning outside of school?
 See how Ben Rimes from Mattawan Schools creates video story problems to tie the real world into the classroom.
-14 mins.
+14 minutes.

-9. Video Assessment - There are times when watching a short, student-produced video will tell a teacher more about what students really understand than hour of grading papers ever could.
+9. Video Assessment - There are times when watching a short, student-produced video will tell a teacher more about what students really understand than an hour of grading papers ever could.
 See how Laura Bell from REMC 13 and Stockbridge High School has her students create their own videos in class to demonstrate understanding.
-13 mins.
+13 minutes.

 10. Moodle: Minutes to Learn.
 A Lifetime to Master - With so much talk about blended learning, how do we keep online content organized in a meaningful way for our students?
 See how Pam O'Brien, a media specialist at Great Lakes Elementary and REMC 7, uses a learning management system called Moodle to connect with her students.
-8 mins.
+8 minutes.

 11. Student News Teams: Letting Students Tell the Stories - Who tells the stories about all the great things happening in your school?
 See how Michigan teachers Brad Wilson, Greg Vieau of Michigan Center High School, REMC 15 and Mary Phillips of Dudley STEM School, REMC 12E organize student news teams in their schools to let students connect with their classmates and communities through news stories.
 15 minutes.